-Net investment income from shareholder assets was £0.74m in 2019 compared with £0.58m in 2018.
-Income from the portfolio of Government bonds resulted in interest received of £0.29m and Corporate bonds produced £0.07m of interest.
-The reduction in coupon income was due to redemptions of bonds from the portfolio during the year.
-Cash and deposits portfolio produced £0.37m of interest in 2019, the increase is due to a greater amount being placed on deposit for the full year at higher rates.
-Fair value movements resulted in a relatively modest unrealised gain of £0.02m in the bond portfolio compared with losses of £0.46m in 2018.
+Net investment income from shareholder assets was £0.37m in 2021 compared with £0.49m in 2020.
+Income from the portfolio of Government bonds resulted in interest received of £0.13m and Corporate bonds produced £0.03m of interest.
+This was due to a broad reduction in coupons due to the available yields on the portfolio held.
+Cash and deposits portfolio produced £0.20m of interest in 2021.
+Fair value movements resulted in a small unrealised gain of £0.13m in the bond & equity portfolio compared with gains of £0.06m in 2020.